ulif/diceware/README.rst

 lower-case stays lower-case).
 It does *not* mean, that all output words will be lower-case (except if all words of your wordlist are lowercase).

-Anyway, lower-case passphrases might be easier to type on smart phones and similar.
+As the default lists of `diceware` contain only lower-case terms, here ``--no-caps`` means in fact lower-case only output, which might be easier to type on smart phones and similar.

 `diceware` supports also different sources of randomness, which can be chosen with the ``-r <SOURCENAME>`` or ``--randomsource <SOURCENAME>``